-Runtime environment functions are provided .
+Runtime environment functions are provided in a runtime library.

-The runtime library is delivered both as and (depending on your product package) as source files.
-The prebuilt libraries are available in different configurations to meet various needs, see Runtime library configurations, page 123.
+The runtime library is delivered both as a prebuilt library and (depending on your product package) as source files.
+The prebuilt libraries are available in different configurations to meet various needs, see Runtime library configurations, page 117.
 You can find the libraries in the product subdirectories arm\lib and arm\src\lib, respectively.